 Jack holds a Doctor of Education degree from Northeastern University in Boston, Massachusetts.
 His research interests include inclusive curriculum design for online learning, accessibility challenges within Web-based learning environments, assistive technology abandonment, Universal Design for Learning, and Design Thinking.
 He received his Master of Fine Art from Academy of Art University in San Francisco where he focused his studies on the areas of user-centered design, usability, interactive design and accessibility for the Web and mobile devices.

 Jack travels across the U.S. and overseas whenever possible.
-While traveling, he enjoys interacting with locals from different regions and countries to learn the unique particulars in addition to the things Siri tells him.
+While traveling, he enjoys interacting with the locals from different regions and countries to learn the unique particulars in addition to what Siri tells him.
 Jack is a photography enthusiast who keeps record of good taco trucks throughout California.

 Maggie received her Master of Science degree in Rehabilitation Counseling in 2012 and became certified as a Rehabilitation Counselor in 2013.